-While you may understand that every tattoo —from the teeniest hearts to a major back piece— is a work of art, that doesn’t mean that all employers are going to feel the same way.
+Are tattoos acceptable in the workplace?
+Well, it depends.
+While you may understand that every tattoo —from the teeniest hearts to a major back piece— is a work of art, that doesn’t mean that all employers opens in a new window are going to feel the same way.
 Most people get inked because they want to show their special piece of artwork to the world.
 But plenty of people love that their tattoos are placed in spots that are meant for their eyes only.
-In fact, there are plenty of areas on the body where you can display your art but keep it hidden away from others as well.
+In fact, there are plenty of areas on the body where you can display your art but keep it hidden away from others as well so it won’t affect a job search.
 This is ideal for anyone who wants to invest in a well-designed tattoo, while still being able to throw on their power suit and take on the corporate world.
+Scroll below to find out the best places to get tattoos that can be hidden for work!

 First impressions on the job are extremely important in certain industries and because of this, most people have been preparing for the job interview process since their early teens.
 But even the most polished and most appropriate applicant for the job, may not be hired if their tattoos are deemed to be offensive or visible while in uniform.

-Even if you’re not a fan of entering the corporate world or you don’t care for dressing conservatively, knowing the best spots for a hidden tattoo can be beneficial.
+Even if you’re not a fan of entering the corporate world or you don’t care for dressing conservatively, knowing the best spots for a hidden tattoo opens in a new window can be beneficial if you’re interested in getting work appropriate tattoo placement in the future.

 Back tattoos can easily be hidden by regular everyday wardrobe items and a corporate suit.
 Whether you go for a smaller tattoo or decide to go all in on a large back piece, in most cases employees never have to show their back to the boss.
 To better ensure that a back tattoo doesn’t show, it’s important to avoid open back tops or low back dresses in a professional workplace.

-This is an ideal spot for a tattoo that works well in the workplace because it is lower on the pain scale and can easily be concealed by a dress shirt sleeve.
+This is an ideal tattoo spot for professionals in the workplace because it is lower on the pain scale and can easily be concealed by a dress shirt sleeve.
 Smaller inner wrist tattoos can even be covered up with a watch, a few bracelets or a quick swipe of liquid foundation and powder in a pinch.

 For anyone that really wants to hide away their tattoos by day but occasionally display them by night, the foot and ankle area is the perfect sport for an appropriately sized piece.
 Depending on footwear requirements for the job, most people never have to worry about their feet making an appearance in the boardroom.

 If people are willing to take the advice of the professionals and work with their tattoo artist on size, placement and content, it can be easy and rewarding to work on a “hidden” tattoo that meets workplace standards.
-When considering a tattoo that is appropriate for the workplace, remember to:
+When considering professional tattoos that are appropriate for the workplace, remember to:

 Interested in finding a comprehensive insurance policy that meets your needs and your budget?
 Visit the experienced team at Marine Agency Insurance online today to compare quotes and explore additional coverage options.